alifahsyamsiyah/ontology-driven-extraction/README.md

 Note: you may use different ontology, mapping, and annotation files and put them into `/ProM/src/main/resources/example/` folder

 # How to install
-1. Import the database `conference.sql` into your local server.
+1. Import the database `conference.sql` and `sakila.sql.zip` into your local server.
-2. Open file `ontology3.obda` under the folder `/ProM/src/main/resources/example/` and change your local server properties (your local server name, the username, and the password) as shown in these lines:
+2. Open file `ontology.obda` under the folder `/ProM/src/main/resources/example/` and change your local server properties (your local server name, the username, and the password) as shown in these lines:
-  * connectionUrl	jdbc:mysql://`[your local server name]`/conference
+  * connectionUrl	jdbc:mysql://`[your local server name]`/sakila
   * username	`[your username]`
   * password	`[your password]`
+The same instruction for `ontology3.obda` under the folder `/ProM/src/main/resources/example/`
 3. Create a Maven project in Eclipse by do this following:
   * `File > New > Other`
   * Under `Maven`, choose `Maven Project`, then `Next`